Introducing G2.ai, the future of software buying.Try now

 • Reviewers felt that Firebase meets the needs of their business better than Ruby on Rails.

-• When comparing quality of ongoing product support, reviewers felt that Firebase is the preferred option.
+• When comparing quality of ongoing product support, Firebase and Ruby on Rails provide similar levels of assistance.

 • For feature updates and roadmaps, our reviewers preferred the direction of Firebase over Ruby on Rails.